GaloisInc/saw-training/GettingStarted.rst

 Using Vagrant to Install and Use SAW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In some cases, it can be easiest to run the SAW tools in a virtual machine.
+Vagrant is a tool that manages the installation, configuration, starting and stopping of virtual machines with Linux guests.
+Here's how to run SAW in a Vagrant virtual machine:

 - install `VirtualBox - instructions here <https://www.virtualbox.org/wiki/Downloads>`_
 - install `Vagrant - instructions here <https://www.vagrantup.com/>`_
 - cd to the ``examples`` directory unpacked from :download:`example files </examples.tar.gz>`, which includes a ``Vagrantfile``